UCLeuvenLimburg/advanced-programming-topics/fp/stateless-vs-stateful.md

 as if you want to break things on purpose, everything will be fine.
-However, this is a naive mindset: we can assure you it's all too easy to accidentally make a mistake, especially if you come back to some code you've written weeks or months ago.
+However, this is a naive mindset: we can assure you it's all too easy to accidentally make a mistake, especially if you come back to this code after a couple of weeks or months.
-Before you know it, some part of your code modifies an object that's also being used by another, completely unrelated piece of code, leading it to misbehave.
-This kind of bug is infuriatingly hard to find and fix.
+Before you know it, two unrelated parts of your codebase share the same object.
+As soon as one part modifies this object, it would make the other part misbehave.
+This kind of bug is infuriatingly hard to find and fix, since the code that exhibits the faulty behavior might actually be correct.

-Now that we've rewritten `Person` so as to make copies of `name` everywhere, surely there is no way to surreptitiously change the `Person`'s name to an invalid value.
+Now that we've rewritten `Person` so as to make copies of `name` everywhere, surely there is no way to surreptitiously change the `Person`'s name to an invalid value?
 Sorry to disappoint you...

 ```java
 String name = "Martin";